Margin in Abstract Spaces: Abstract

 Margin-based learning, exemplified by linear and kernel methods, is one of the few classical settings where generalization guarantees are independent of the number of parameters.
 This makes it a central case study in modern highly over-parameterized learning.
 We ask what minimal mathematical structure underlies this phenomenon.

 We begin with a simple margin-based problem in arbitrary metric spaces: concepts are defined by a center point and classify points according to whether their distance lies below $r$ or above $R$.
 We show that whenever $R>3r$, this class is learnable in \emph{any} metric space.
-Thus, sufficiently large margins make learnability depend only on the triangle inequality, without any linear or analytic structure.
-Our first main result extends this phenomenon to concepts defined by bounded linear combinations of distance functions, and reveals a sharp threshold: there exists a universal constant $\gamma>0$ such that above this margin the class is learnable in every metric space, while below it there exist metric spaces where it is not learnable at all.
+Thus, sufficiently large margins make learnability rely only on the triangle inequality, without any linear or analytic structure being necessary.
+Our first main result extends this phenomenon to concepts defined by bounded linear combinations of distance functions, and reveals a sharp threshold: there exists a universal constant such that whenever the margin is larger than this constant, the class is learnable in every metric space, while below it there exist metric spaces where it is not learnable at all.

 We then ask whether margin-based learnability can always be explained via an embedding into a linear space -- that is, reduced to linear classification in some Banach space through a kernel-type construction.
-We answer this negatively by developing a structural taxonomy of Banach spaces: if a Banach space is learnable for some margin parameter $\gamma\geq 0$, then it is learnable for all such $\gamma$, and in infinite-dimensional spaces the sample complexity must scale polynomially in $1/\gamma$.
-Specifically, it must grow as $(1/\gamma)^p$ for some $p\ge 2$, and every such rate is attainable.
+We answer this negatively by demonstrating a margin learnable class that cannot be embedded into any Banach space in which linear classification with margins is learnable.